-Following Guido Guetta's resignation as a director, the role of Lead Independent Director has been taken on by Paola Mignani and, since her resignation on 5 June 2019, by Paola Carrara for the final month of the period.
+Following Guido Guetta's resignation as a director, the role of Lead Independent Director was carried out by Paola Mignani and, after her resignation on 5 June 2019, by director Paola Carrara.
+Finally, following Paola Carrara's resignation on 27 February 2020, the role of Lead Independent Director was fulfilled by Laura Soifer until the end of the financial year.